Home CaliforniaCalifornia – General info

 Homepage: http://narrowgaugeinn.com

-The coastline about 100 miles south of Monterrey is known as Big Sur.
+The coastal strip about 100 miles south of Monterrey is known as Big Sur.
 Here the coastal mountains fall directly into the Pacific.
-A breathtaking landscape of rocks and tiny beaches hidden in small bays.
-Highway 1, which winds its way around the slopes of the mountains, surprises with new beauties behind each bend.
+A breathtaking landscape of rocks and tiny beaches, hidden in small bays.
+Highway 1, which winds around the slopes of the mountains, surprises with new beauties around every bend.

 Yosemite National Park

-The beautiful mountain valley Yosemite Valley, located about 150 miles east of San Francisco in the Sierra Nevada Mountains.
-This mesmerizing valley is only 12 miles long and only about 1 mile wide, but has more than 2000 feet of granite walls plunging over 9 waterfalls, including the 2400-foot Yosemite Falls.
-An exceptionally popular meeting place for tourists, hikers and mountaineers.
+The magnificent Yosemite Valley is located about 150 miles east of San Francisco in the Sierra Nevada Mountains.
+This fascinating valley is only 12 miles long and only about 1 mile wide, but has more than 2000 feet-high granite walls tumbling over the 9 waterfalls, including the 2400 feet high Yosemite Falls.
+An extraordinarily popular meeting place for tourists, hikers and mountaineers.

 Sequoia National Park

 These two nature parks are located in the Sierra Nevada Mountains, between Los Angeles and San Francisco.
-Less known as the Yosemite and not overpopulated, they are ideal for hiking and exploring California nature.
+Less known than Yosemite and not as crowded, they are ideal for hiking and visiting California’s nature.

 Lake Tahoe

-Surrounded by dense forests, snow capped slopes and mountain peaks, Lake Tahoe (1900 meters above sea level) is one of California’s most popular holiday destinations.
-In summer you can go motor boating or jet skiing, sunbathing, sailing, hiking, fishing and in winter, skiing is excellent.
-The incredible blue waters of the lake stretch across the state border of California and Nevada.
-The best time to visit Lake Tahoe is from June to September, when the average daily temperature at this time is 26 ° C and there are 27 cloudless days on average.
-Even the months of May and October are still months with pleasant temperatures (19 ° C).
+Surrounded by dense forests, snow-capped slopes and mountain peaks, Lake Tahoe (1900 meters above sea level) is one of California’s most popular vacation destinations.
+In summer you can go motorboating or jet skiing, sunbathing, sailing, hiking, fishing and in winter you can go skiing.
+The lake’s incredible blue waters straddle the California and Nevada state borders.
+The best time to visit Lake Tahoe is from June to September, as the average daytime temperature at this time is 26°C and there are 27 cloudless days on average.
+May and October are also still months with pleasant temperatures (19° C).

 Death Valley

-About 150 miles east of Los Angeles, near the Nevada border, Death Valley offers some of the most desolate scenery in the United States.
-In this narrow and shallow basin in the midst of barren mountains, the daytime temperatures climb to more than 140 ° F. The valley is almost without any life.
+About 150 miles east of Los Angeles, near the Nevada border, Death Valley features some of the most deserted scenery in the U.S. In this narrow and shallow basin in the middle of bare mountains, daytime temperatures climb to more than 140° F. The valley is almost devoid of any life.
 And yet, the rugged, colorful rock formations and the bright white salt lakes give the landscape a fascinating magic.

 Joshua Tree National Park

-Just east of Palm Springs, this park features the unusual flora and fauna of the Mojave Desert, including thousands of unusual-looking Joshua trees.
-This park is not well known and rarely visited, except by serious climbers and campers.
+East of Palm Springs, this park features the unusual flora and fauna of the Mojave Desert, including thousands of unusual-looking Joshua trees.
+This park is not very well known and little visited, except by serious mountaineers and campers.

 San Diego

 On the southern border of California, near the Mexican border, lies San Diego.
-Known for its exceptionally pleasant climate and warm, tropical beaches.
-With significantly less traffic than its huge neighbor Los Angeles, this city offers a calmer atmosphere.
+Known for its extraordinarily pleasant climate and warm, tropical beaches.
+With significantly less traffic than its huge neighbor Los Angeles, this city offers a quieter atmosphere.
 San Diego has one of the best zoological gardens in the world.
-The distance to the Mexican border town of Tijuana is low.
+The distance to the Mexican border city of Tijuana is short.

-As the largest wine producer in the US, California has a reputation for exceptional wines.
-The Napa Valley and Sonoma Valley, about 50 miles north of San Francisco, are the best known growing areas.
-The central coast between Monterrey and Santa Barbara is almost as well known.
-In addition, there are scattered throughout the state a number of smaller and more unknown areas.
-Many wineries can be visited for free and participate in wine tasting.
+As the largest wine producer in the USA, California has a reputation for exceptionally good wines.
+Napa Valley and Sonoma Valley, about 50 miles north of San Francisco, are the most well-known growing areas.
+The central coast between Monterrey and Santa Barbara is almost as famous.
+In addition, there are a number of smaller and lesser-known cultivation areas scattered throughout the state.
+Many wineries can be visited free of charge and take part in wine tastings.

 Palm Springs

-The city of Palm Springs, in a desert valley 100 miles east of Los Angeles, has long been the winter retreat of the movie stars and rich Californians who pull the heat and year-round sunshine here.
-Numerous golf courses, exclusive shops and excellent restaurants are just the thing for the spoiled audience.
+The city of Palm Springs, located in a desert valley 100 miles east of Los Angeles, has long been the winter hideaway of movie stars and wealthy Californians who are drawn here by the warmth and year-round sunshine.
+Numerous golf courses, exclusive shops and excellent restaurants are just right for the pampered public.

-Palm Springs and its neighboring communities are all located on Highway 10 and the parallel thoroughfare known as Highway 111.
+Palm Springs and its neighboring communities are all located on the Route 10 highway and the parallel thoroughfare known as Highway 111.
 It is also known as Palm Canyon Drive.

-Years ago, Palm Springs was the weekend resort for many famous Hollywood movie stars and movie stars.
-Already at the time of the silent films, this was the place where the rich and famous wanted to escape the filthy air and city bustle in Los Angeles.
-Many Hollywood personalities built elegant pompous mansions in the desert of Palm Springs.
-Some of these fantastic Villlen are still there, reminiscent of the great time in Hollywood.
-Many streets, boulevards and city buildings still bear the names of famous residents such as Frank Sinatra Way, Dinah Shore Way, Gene Autry Path and the Bob Hope Cultural Center.
+Years ago, Palm Springs was the weekend getaway for many famous Hollywood movie stars and movie stars.
+Even in the days of silent films, this was the place where the rich and famous wanted to escape the dirty air and bustle of Los Angeles.
+Many Hollywood personalities built elegant pompous mansions here in the desert of Palm Springs.
+Some of these fantastic villas are still there, reminding us of the great days of Hollywood.
+Many streets, boulevards and city buildings still bear the names of famous residents such as Frank Sinatra Way, Dinah Shore Way, Gene Autry Trail and the Bob Hope Cultural Centre.

-Palm Springs was born from a small desert bath.
-All around, there are other places like Palm Springs, Desert Hot Springs, Cathedral City, Rancho Mirage, Palm Desert, Indian Wells and Indio.
-The route on Route 111 is dotted with many elegant big houses, lush green golf courses and elegant shopping centers with fine designer shops and expensive restaurants.
-Palm Springs is known as the resort for rich seniors.
+Palm Springs was created from a small desert bath.
+All around there are added places such as Palm Springs, Desert Hot Springs, Cathedral City, Rancho Mirage, Palm Desert, Indian Wells and Indio.
+The trail off Route 111 is peppered with many elegant grand houses, lush green golf courses, and elegant shopping malls with fine designer stores as well as expensive restaurants.
+Palm Springs is known as the vacation spot for rich seniors.

-There is a very large selection of accommodation in Palm Springs.
-You can find elegant holiday hotels that offer large rooms with all the comforts.
+There is a very wide range of accommodations in Palm Springs.
+You can find elegant holiday hotels that offer large rooms with all comforts.
 But there are also enough cheap hotels.
-There are even a number of very reasonably priced motels.
-The main attractions in Palm Springs are the weather, the golf courses and the elegant resort hotels.
-The temperatures can be quite hot in summer and cool in winter, but on the whole it is very pleasant all year round.
-Rain is rare and the sun shines all year on a cloudless blue sky.
-January to May are usually very pleasant months with less tourist flows.
+You can even find a number of very inexpensive motels.
+The main attractions in Palm Springs are the weather, the golf courses, and the elegant resort hotels.
+Temperatures can be quite hot in summer and cool in winter, but on the whole, it’s very pleasant all year round.
+Rain is rare and the sun shines all year round from a cloudless blue sky.
+January to May are usually very pleasant months with fewer tourist flows.

-Golf is played all year round and there are more than a hundred places in the area.
-To irrigate the golf courses more than 4 million liters of water are consumed every day.
+Golf is played all year round and there are more than a hundred courses in the area.
+More than 4 million litres of water are used every day to irrigate the Golp pitches.
 Swimming pools and tennis courts are as numerous as the palm trees in this area.